How Long? How Often? 10 Facts About Economic Recessions

 An inverted yield curve is when short-term government securities, such as the three-month Treasury bill, yield more than the 10-year Treasury bond.
 This indicates that bond traders expect weaker growth in the future.
 The U.S. curve has inverted before each recession in the past 50 years, with just one false signal.

-The yield curve has been inverted for more than two years but a recession has yet to materialize.
+The yield curve was inverted for more than two years through late 2024, but a recession has yet to materialize.
 Whether this is another false signal remains to be seen.

 The index of leading economic indicators is a composite of 10 indicators – including the stock market and consumer confidence – and is useful for those who want a broader view of the economic picture.